Tips and Advice For Your First Trip

 Even if we can picture ourselves strolling into the woods for an extended wilderness trip, carrying only an axe and a bag of flour, easing into the camping scene helps ensure a safe and pleasant experience.
 One of the best ways to acclimatize ourselves to the great outdoors is to spend a few nights at a designated campsite, either at a private campground or one within the Ontario Provincial Park system.
 We simply drive to a campground and choose a campsite.
 It will generally have a place to pitch a tent, a picnic table and a fire pit.

-In contrast to a hiker on a month-long excursion who has to carry everything she needs in a small backpack, wheeling our vehicle up to our campsite is luxury indeed.
+In contrast to a hiker on a month-long excursion who has to carry everything she needs in a small backpack, wheeling our vehicle up to our campsite is a luxury indeed.
 Think of our car or truck as a giant backpack that we can fill with everything we need to keep us warm, fed, comfortable and entertained while in the woods.

 A cool thing about camping is that everything seems to be accentuated in the outdoors.
 The strum of a guitar sounds better, a smile from a stranger is sweeter and the enjoyment of food is accentuated in the outdoors.
 Food is a great example of the simple pleasures that accompany camping.
 Perhaps it’s the fresh air and exercise but foods consumed outdoors just seem to taste better than similar fare served inside.
 Hunger has a lot to do with it but the ambiance of the picnic table plays a role.

 Food preparation can be more difficult outdoors so keep it simple and, if possible, prepare ingredients in advance for easy assembly.
-If there’s a favorite meal we have at home that can be duplicated in a rudimentary camping kitchen, go for it because it will taste better eaten off our lap around the fire than it does at our dining room table.
+If there’s a favourite meal we have at home that can be duplicated in a rudimentary camping kitchen, go for it because it will taste better eaten off our lap around the fire than it does at our dining room table.
 That’s just the way it is with eating in the wilderness.

 Being lulled to sleep, by the sound of waves lapping the shore or a gentle breeze tickling the treetops, while breathing the cool night air, is one of the pleasures of camping.
 Sleeping in a tent can have its challenges but they are all easily addressed when car camping at a designated site.
 When choosing our site, select one with a flat and level area to pitch our tent.
 Today’s camping mattresses are compact and comfortable and provide a full inch or more of cushioned comfort.
 When car camping we can also opt for a thick air mattress or camping cot to satisfy even the most delicate sleepers.